hpc/charliecloud/doc-src/dev.rst

   concerns, make separate issues and/or PRs.
 For example, PRs should not tidy unrelated code.

+* Best practice for non-trivial changes is to draft documentation and/or tests, get feedback on that, and then implement.

 * If you are assigned an issue, that means you are actively working on it or will do so in the near future.
-"I'll get to this eventually" should not be assigned to you.
+"I'll get to this later" should not be assigned to you.

 * PR review: